OpenSCMS/openscms.github.io/index.md

 # About

-TODO

 # OpenSCMS Architecture Overview

-This document describes the architecture and execution flows of OpenSCMS focusing on four end‑to‑end journeys:
+This section describes the architecture and execution paths of OpenSCMS focusing on four end‑to‑end journeys:
 1) **Authorization Certificate — Request & Download**
 2) **EE Registration**
 3) **Enrollment Request**